 *** Harter, et. al. “The Relationship Between Engagement at Work and Organizational Outcomes,” Gallup, October 2020.

 **** Daniel Carmody et al., “The Effect of Co-Location on Human Communication Efforts.”
 July 14, 2022.

 The rise of distributed work has provided many benefits to workers.
 However, an unintended consequence has been an overall drop in connection.

 Connection has a direct impact on employees.
 If not addressed, feeling disconnected can lead to burnout, with negative consequences for businesses.

-By designing a workplace with opportunities to foster relationships at every level, we can restore and improve connection while better positioning organizations to make decisions, build culture, and contribute to a sense of belonging for all employees.
+By designing a workplace with opportunities to foster relationships at every level, we can restore and improve connection while better positioning organisations to make decisions, build culture and contribute to a sense of belonging for all employees.